IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 ---------- | ----------------------------------------------------------------------------------------
 `copyModeMap` | configures the mapping of last level qualifier and the necessary copymode from PDS to USS.
-`deployTypesFilter` | to limit the scope of DBB deployTypes that are added to the package `includeLogs` | List of file patterns from the workDir, that should be addded to the package, such as build logs `addExtension` | Boolean flag to append the DBB deployType as the file extension to provide information about the deployment `generateWaziDeployAppManifest` |  Boolean flag to indicate if the Wazi Deploy Application Manifest file should be created `generateSBOM` |  Boolean flag to indicate if a CycloneDX SBOM file should be created `publish` |  Boolean flag to indicate if the created TAR file should be uploaded to an Artifact Repository
+`deployTypesFilter` | to limit the scope of DBB deployTypes that are added to the package `includeLogs` | List of file extensions matching files from the workDir, that should be addded to the package, such as build logs
+`addExtension` | Boolean flag to append the DBB deployType as the file extension to provide information about the deployment `generateWaziDeployAppManifest` |  Boolean flag to indicate if the Wazi Deploy Application Manifest file should be created `generateSBOM` |  Boolean flag to indicate if a CycloneDX SBOM file should be created `publish` |  Boolean flag to indicate if the created TAR file should be uploaded to an Artifact Repository